dezoito/ollama-grid-search/README.md

 - Model selection can be filtered by name;
 - List experiments which can be downloaded in JSON format;
 - Experiments can be inspected in readable views;
+- Re-run past experiments, cloning or modifying the parameters used in the past;
 - Configurable inference timeout;
 - Custom default parameters and system prompts can be defined in settings: